davidovich/summon/README.md

 > New in v0.3.0, summon now uses the [Sprig templating library](https://github.com/Masterminds/sprig), which provides many useful templating functions.

-For example, consider this file in an asset provider:
+For example, consider this file in a summon asset provider:

 ```
 /assets